Perhaps my response would have been different if there had been. Something along the line of: “With the exception of…, I do.”

 One might think it only fair that she clean up after her own cats.
 But my wife is squeamish.
 She delegates the task to me by saying, “You like icky things.”

 Which is true.
 Being a guy I have a very high tolerance for repulsive things.
 Here are a list of things that don’t bother me:

 - Changing diapers for my younger siblings (all seven of them) in an era before the invention of disposables.

 - Living downwind from a hog barn.
 For those of you who don’t know, the stench of hogs can bend sunlight.

 - Cleaning game.
 You don’t really know icky until you have gutted a bottom dwelling fish pulled from a fetid swamp.

-Yet nary one of these unpleasantries has prepared me for the foulness of our three cats.
+Yet nary one of these unpleasantness has prepared me for the foulness of our three cats.

-We have tried various foods, ranging from the tasty to the bland, in the hapless pursuit of olfactory relief.
-But I swear, we could feed them chalk and they would still transform it into something wickedly rank.
+We have tried various foods, ranging from the tasty to the bland, in the hopeless pursuit of olfactory relief.
+Heck, we could feed them chalk and they would still transform it into something wickedly rank.

 But it doesn’t end there.